 Step 9: Adjust your budget as you go along.

-To give a personal example, we’d just settled on what we felt was a fairly accurate 2019 budget when Alexis got her driver’s license and our car insurance doubled, adding an extra $1,200 in expenses a year.
-We added it in to our budget and took a look at how it impact our final budget surplus.
+To give a personal example, we’d just settled on what we felt was a fairly accurate 2019 budget when Alexis, our daughter, got her driver’s license and our car insurance doubled, adding an extra $1,200 in expenses a year.
+We added it in to our budget and took a look at how it impacted our final budget surplus.
 Since we don’t budget down to the last dollar, we were still okay.
 But we were prepared to make adjustments in other categories if we needed to.

 Because these numbers can change as the year goes on, we highly recommend using a spreadsheet for your budget because it just makes everything go a lot smoother.